BUDGET: C.E. TOE KICK SAW

 - Time required for manual tool option

-The biggest risk in attempting a Japanese saw is hitting just one nail will severely damage the intricate teeth on this saw.
+The most significant risk in attempting a Japanese saw is hitting just one nail will severely damage the intricate teeth on this saw.

-Of note, Suizan is a top manufacturer of Japanese saws and this is a great tool for cutting shims or door jambs.
+Of note, Suizan is a top manufacturer of Japanese saws, and this is an excellent tool for cutting shims or door jambs.

 Alternative #3: Multi-Tool